Chemex vs Aeropress – Should You Pour or Press?

 To begin brewing with the Aeropress

-- Rest the Aeropress on top of your favorite mug.
+- Rest the Aeropress on top of your favourite mug.

 - Pour a little water onto the round coffee filter to avoid any paper taste in your final result while you preheat your vessel.